 Step 1 Study Time

 We would like to protect study time to maximize Board scores, which have become increasingly important in residency applications.
 That being noted, study time is not guaranteed; most mentors, however, are amenable to allow time to study.

-- Complete internal scholarship applications.
+- Internal scholarship applications.
 Most are due April 1st but there are a few exceptions.
-Scholarships are updated and released in January.
 For further information contact the Third Year Office.